open-life-science/ols-8/PULL_REQUEST_TEMPLATE/weekly_notes_archive_pull_request_template.md

 ## PR Reviewer:

-1. [ ] Review the notes and make sure they are
-2. [ ] Anonymised for call participants (not needed for hosts or speakers)
+1. [ ] Review the notes and make sure they are anonymised for call participants (not needed for hosts or speakers)
-3. [ ] In correct folder
+3. [ ] Add the notes in correct folder
 4. [ ] File name is in correct format